biosustain/snakemake_UmetaFlow/README.md

 ### Step 5: Investigate results

 All the results are in a .TSV format and can be opened simply with excel or using pandas dataframes.
-All the files under results/interim can be ignored or deleted.
+All the files under results/interim can be ignored and eventualy discarded.

 ## Developer Notes
 ### Config & Schemas

 * [Config & schemas](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) define the input formatting and are important to generate `wildcards`.
 The idea of using `samples` and `units` came from [here](https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling).
-I think we should use `units.txt` as a central metadata of the runs which are regulary updated (and should be the same for all use case).
-Then, `samples.txt` can be used to decide which strains need to be assembled per use case.

 ### Rules

 * [Snakefile](workflow/Snakefile): the main entry of the pipeline which tells the final output to be generated and the rules being used
-* [common.smk](workflow/rules/common.smk): a rule that generate the variable used (strain names) & other helper scripts
+* [common.smk](workflow/rules/common.smk): a rule that generates the variables used (sample names) & other helper scripts
-* [The main rules (*.smk)](workflow/rules/): is the bash code that has been chopped into modular units, with defined input & output.
-Snakemake then chain this rules together to generate required jobs.
+* [The main rules (*.smk)](workflow/rules/): the bash code that has been chopped into modular units, with defined input & output.
+Snakemake then chains this rules together to generate required jobs.
 This should be intuitive and makes things easier for adding / changing steps in the pipeline.

 ### Environments